College Operations - Business and Support Services

 Students can access to up to eight counseling sessions with a licensed therapist each school year.
 This service is provided through the health and wellness fee.
 Students can make an appointment by contacting the Student Engagement Center at 303.797.5730 or acc [dot] dos [at] arapahoe [dot] edu.
 Counseling is not typically available for immediate appointments.
 If a student is in immediate crisis, please contact:

 - Colorado Crises Services Hotline » 1.844.493.8255

-The Office of Disability Access Services will be available for student support by phone, email and video conference.
-Specialists are available to connect with students, Monday through Thursday 8:00am - 5:00pm and Friday from 10:00am to 5:00pm.
-Students should call 303.797.5078 or email sas [at] arapahoe [dot] edu to schedule a time to speak with a specialist.
+The Office of Disability Access Services has specialists available to connect with students, Monday through Thursday 8:00am - 5:00pm and Friday from 10:00am - 5:00pm.
+Students should call 303.797.5860 or email disability [dot] access [at] arapahoe [dot] edu to schedule a time to speak with a specialist.
 To schedule a virtual appointment, please login to Navigate.
 Specialists can assist our students in all the normal ways by being a liaison with faculty to assist with appropriate modifications to accommodations within the remote-online environment.